zivmax/cs132-elevator/doc/specification/specification.md

     - `door_closed`
     - `floor_arrived`
 - A `Dispatcher` class:
   - It will receive and parse the request from the user test server, and assign the target called floor task to the most suitable elevator.
   - It will iterate the `target_floor` in `List[Elevator]`, including:
     - Adding floor
     - Removing floor
-    - Sorting floor (Not neccessarily to be sorted numerically, for example [4, 5, 1] should be faster than [4, 1, 5], if 2 user calls the elevator in the floor 4 and want to get floor 1 and 5 separately)
   - All the decision should targeting making the system more efficently.
 - An `Engine` class:

-  - `Engine` will determine the changes of next floor state of each elevator according to a state like `MOVING_UP` or `STOPPED`.
   - The update of the floor state of each elevator should be floor by floor.
 - A `World` class:

-  - Simluate the world.
   - Call the `update` method of each instances.

 ## Components Specifications